fusaa/teq_craw/README.md

 ## Docker Implementation

-This project now includes a Dockerfile so the application can run in a containerized environment.
-This addition simplifies the deployment process and ensures consistency across different operating systems.
+I have included a Dockerfile so the application can run in a containerized environment.

 ### Running with Docker